 In other words the FOI officer is under no obligation to dig for information on behalf of an applicant if the question posed misses records containing the targeted information; albeit an officer must take reasonable steps to comply with a request, which usually takes thirty days.

-Moreover, there is ample evidence of a permissive culture among RTÉ management towards employees’ earnings from third party sources.
+There is ample evidence of a permissive culture among RTÉ management towards employees’ earnings from third party sources.
 This was revealed in another FOI application I took earlier this year, unrelated to enquiries into the motor sector.
 But RTÉ’s officer chose to withhold details of who received what from whom – for reasons of commercial sensitivity.

 As long as the national broadcaster does not provide a publicly accessible register of all transactions between employees (including so-called ‘external employees’ who avail of tax breaks available to companies) with third parties, as the BBC does, then my suspicions will linger.